Plaxton President

-The Plaxton President was a low floor double-decker bus body built at Northern Counties plant in Wigan, England and branded as a Plaxton product for its main production run.
-It was first unveiled in 1997 on the longitudinal Volvo B7L chassis and later built between 1998 and 2005 following a body redesign.
+The Plaxton President is a low floor double-decker bus body built by Plaxton at the former Northern Counties factory in Wigan, England.
+It was first unveiled in 1997 on the longitudinal Volvo B7L chassis and later built between 1999 and 2005 following a body redesign.
 When it became part of TransBus International, the body was sold under the TransBus name.
 The President was built on the Dennis/TransBus Trident, the DAF DB250 and the Volvo B7TL chassis.